 So what are we talking about in terms of price for these two diamonds?
 Well at the time this article is being written, the 2.05 carat, J-color, VS-1 clarity, True Hearts Diamond from James Allen is selling for $21,220.00 and the 2.26 carat, K-color, SI-2 clarity, Crafted by Infinity Diamond is selling for $17,358.00 so obviously, the clarity and color grades of diamonds have a dramatic effect upon price… and I’ll tell you a secret, I’ve never heard anybody ask another person at a cocktail party what the clarity and color of their diamond is, but I hear a lot of women ask “how big is it?”

 I’m going to let you in on a big secret… There is substantial savings to be gained by buying a diamond that exhibits blue fluorescence, like this 1.746 carat, I-color, VS-2 clarity, Round Brilliant Ideal Cut Diamond from the Brian Gavin Blue Collection.
 The reason is simple and stupid…

-I’m going to explain this as simply as possible… Back in the last century, there were quite a few stock investment firms which were putting together parcels of “investment diamonds” for their client portfolios, apparently, in an attempt to distinguish their offerings apart from the competition, some of the firms in Asia, elected to omit diamonds with blue fluorescence from their parcels… it resulted in an overstock of blue fluorescent diamonds, the diamond cutters were forced to discount the diamonds to sell them, and the discount stuck… and the really funny thing is, that I’m extremely fond of diamonds with blue fluorescence, so practically all of the diamonds which I’ve ever bought for myself, have exhibited blue fluorescence, it’s like getting paid to buy what I was going to buy in the first place, it’s stupid.
+I’m going to explain this as simply as possible… Back in the last century, there were quite a few stock investment firms that were putting together parcels of “investment diamonds” for their client portfolios, apparently, in an attempt to distinguish their offerings apart from the competition, some of the firms in Asia, elected to omit diamonds with blue fluorescence from their parcels… it resulted in an overstock of blue fluorescent diamonds, the diamond cutters were forced to discount the diamonds to sell them, and the discount stuck… and the really funny thing is, that I’m extremely fond of diamonds with blue fluorescence, so practically all of the diamonds which I’ve ever bought for myself, have exhibited blue fluorescence, it’s like getting paid to buy what I was going to buy in the first place, it’s stupid.